-The program looks at the interplay between foreign engagement, economic development, and natural resource utilization in the context of Mongolia, a nation facing rapid economic and environmental change.
-Students scrutinize the multitude of ways in which mining, conservation of pasturelands, grazing rights, and other resource management issues are shaping public and private life.
-For one to two weeks, students live alongside nomadic herding communities and experience some of the most pristine natural environments in the world.
+As a student on this program, you will look at the interplay between foreign engagement, economic development, and natural resource utilization in the context of Mongolia, a nation facing rapid economic and environmental change.
+You will scrutinize the multiple ways in which mining, conservation of pasturelands, grazing rights, and other resource management issues are shaping public and private life.
+For one to two weeks, you will live among nomadic herding communities and experience some of the most pristine natural environments in the world.

 Major topics of study include: